StatCan/egp-crn/docs/source/road_network_collapse/topology_validation.rst

     Figure 7: Validation 202 example.

-:Description: Arcs must not overlap (i.e. contain duplicated adjacent vertices).
+**Description:** Arcs must not overlap (i.e. contain duplicated adjacent vertices).

+**Actions:**

-:Actions: 1.
-For any overlapping features that continue beyond both ends of the overlap: split feature into 3.
+1. For any overlapping features that continue beyond both ends of the overlap: split feature into 3.
     1. |icon_split_features| Select Split Features tool: Edit → Edit Geometry → Split Features.
     2. Split features at beginning of overlap: draw a line across feature to split into 2 (split at the vertex to avoid creating new vertices).
     3. Split feature again at end of overlap.
 2. For any overlapping features that continue beyond just 1 end of the overlap: split feature into 2.
 3. Now delete all but 1 of the overlapping features.

-:Demos: :doc:`View video demos <demos/topology_validation_demos>`.
+**Demos:** :doc:`View video demos <demos/topology_validation_demos>`.

 3. Connectivity
 ---------------